hanami/guides/content/v2.1/introduction/building-a-web-app.md

 Books index
   shows a list of books

-Finished in 0.05982 seconds (files took 0.53317 seconds to load) 1 example, 0 failures
+1 example, 0 failures
 ```

-### Adding persistence using rom-rb
+### Adding persistence using ROM

-Let's add just enough rom-rb to get persistence working using Postgres.
+Let's add just enough ROM to get persistence working using Postgres.

 First, add these gems to the Gemfile and run `bundle install`: